The most powerful mixer in its class.

 Integrated, multiplatform software for flexible control and one-click recording.

 PreSonus StudioLive 32 mixers are tightly integrated with an entire suite of state-of-the-art software.
 Mix wirelessly or over a wired network from anywhere, using UC Surface touch-control software for Mac, Windows, and iPad®.
+Control your monitor (aux) mixes with QMix-UC for iPhone, iPod touch, and Android devices.
 Remote control the mixer’s recallable XMAX preamps and Fat Channel processing with Studio One Professional for low-latency recording with effects.
 (Reverb-drowned singers: rejoice!)
 Completely automate virtual soundchecks and record shows with Capture.
 Save mixer scenes with your live recordings in Capture and edit both in Studio One Professional.
 StudioLive 32 mixers and software work together to form a cohesive ecosystem that helps you achieve your creative vision.

 Network-ready, with a choice of computer recording methods.